 1830 Clash between Cuvier and Geoffroy

-map of organisms.
-At the time, the quarrel settles at the
+universal map of organisms.
+At the time, the quarrel

-and vertebrates, as well as inverted dorso-ventral
+insects and vertebrates, as well as inverted dorso-ventral

 segmentation at the junction between thorax and abdomen of

 Crustacea was right.
 One of his more infamous theories was

 that the segmented external skeleton and jointed legs of

 arthropods such as insects were equivalent to the internal

 apparaît.
 Il est, il réside dans l'Animalité; être